Introduction to the Highway Code

 All road users should be aware of the Code

 The most vulnerable road users are pedestrians, particularly children, older or people with disabilities, cyclists, motorcyclists and horse riders.

 It is important that all road users are aware of the Code and are considerate towards each other.
 This applies to pedestrians as much as to drivers and riders.

 Many of the rules in the Code are legal requirements, and if you disobey these rules you are committing a criminal offence.

 - in the most serious cases you may be sent to prison

-Such rules are identified by the use of the words ‘MUST/MUST NOT.’
+Such rules are identified by the use of the words ‘must' and 'must not’.
 In addition, each rule includes an abbreviated reference to the legislation which creates the offence.

 Although failure to comply with the other rules of the Code will not, in itself, cause a person to be prosecuted, The Highway Code may be used in evidence in any court proceedings under the Traffic Legislation to establish liability.
-This includes rules that use advisory wording such as ‘should/should not’ or ‘do/do not’.
+This includes rules that use advisory wording such as ‘should' and 'should not’ or ‘do' and 'do not’.

 Knowing and applying the rules contained in The Highway Code could significantly reduce road casualties.
 Cutting the number of deaths and injuries that occur on our roads every day is a responsibility we all share.
 The Highway Code can help us discharge that responsibility.